-{AD thanks Kush saha and Snehasish Nandy for useful discussions.
-AD acknowledge financial support from the Department of Atomic Energy (DAE), Govt. of India and CSIR for giving fellowship (File No.-09/1002(0049)/2020-EMR-I).}
+{AD thanks Kush Saha and Snehasish Nandy for useful discussions.
+AD acknowledges financial support from the Department of Atomic Energy (DAE), Govt. of India, and CSIR for giving fellowship (File No.-09/1002(0049)/2020-EMR-I).}